Kenneth Heilman: Research and teaching

 In recognition of his research contributions, he was in the first group of individuals to receive the University of Florida Research Foundation Professorships.
 Heilman also received the Clinical Research Award from the University of Florida College of Medicine.
-The Behavioral and Cognitive Neurology Society has recognized him with an Outstanding Achievement Award for his research and educational contributions to Neurology.
+The Behavioral and Cognitive Neurology Society has recognized him with an Outstanding Achievement Award for his research and educational contributions to neurology.
 He received the Wartenberg Award from the American Academy of Neurology (AAN).
-He is honorary member of the American Neurological Association and an AAN fellow.
-He has been on the editorial boards of nine journals.
+He was honorary member of the American Neurological Association and an AAN fellow.
+He was on the editorial boards of nine journals.

 One of Heilman's books, on the neurology of creativity, is dedicated to the nearly 100 fellows he has had who have published with him.

 Academic leadership

 He is the author/editor of 22 books, more than 115 chapters and 670 journal publications, with more than 60,000 citations (i-index 115).
 He and his coworkers have described several new diseases/disorders and their treatment such as orthostatic tremor.
-Along with his co-investigators, he has helped to understand the pathophysiology of many neurobehavioral disorders such as spatial neglect, apraxia, disorders of emotional communication, aphasia and amnestic disorders.
-He is a past President and received a Distinguished Career Awards from the International Neuropsychology Society (INS) and the Society for Cognitive and Behavioral Neurology.
-He is an Honorary Member of the American Neurological Association.
-He is also a Fellow in the American Academy of Neurology (AAN) and received the Wartenberg Keynote Lecturer Award from the AAN.
+Along with his co-investigators, he had helped to understand the pathophysiology of many neurobehavioral disorders such as spatial neglect, apraxia, disorders of emotional communication, aphasia and amnestic disorders.
+He was a past President and received a Distinguished Career Awards from the International Neuropsychology Society (INS) and the Society for Cognitive and Behavioral Neurology.
+He was an Honorary Member of the American Neurological Association.
+He was also a Fellow in the American Academy of Neurology (AAN) and received the Wartenberg Keynote Lecturer Award from the AAN.
 The AAN had a program (2019) called “Standing on the Shoulders of Giants.”
 This program highlighted, “The five Neuro Giants who will take us on their personal journey in neurology and how they have contributed to the evolution of neurology.”
 Dr. Heilman was one of the "Giants."
 In 2019, he was awarded the “Distinguished Lifetime Contribution to Neuropsychology” award by the National Academy of Neuropsychology (NAN).